 To learn more about our geothermal climate control system for sealed greenhouses, please read our blog, “Introducing the EcoLoop™: Ceres’ Most Energy-Efficient Heating and Cooling System Yet”.

-A strategy in themselves, sealed cannabis greenhouses have a number of pros and cons, and important ramifications on the cannabis greenhouse design.
+A strategy in themselves, sealed cannabis greenhouses have a number of pros and cons, and important ramifications on the cannabis sealed grow room design.
 (Note, that while we say “sealed” greenhouses, no environment is ever completely air tight.
 Sealed cannabis greenhouses are typically equipped with back-up ventilation.
 Some air exchange occurs, though it is dramatically lower than ventilated versions.)

 In many municipalities, regulations prohibit cannabis greenhouses from exhausting untreated air outside due to the odor.
 While there are a few ways to control odors of traditional cannabis greenhouses, enclosing the greenhouse and circulating air inside is often much cheaper and more effective.
 They reduce the reliance on cumbersome carbon filters (which need to be replaced every few months).

-Enclosed greenhouses reduce biological contaminants (pests and foreign diseases) entering the greenhouse.
+Sealed greenhouses for cannabis reduce biological contaminants (pests and foreign diseases) entering the greenhouse.
 Monitoring for pests is still a forefront issue; if a pest population gets in, it has a protected environment to thrive.
 Still, sealed greenhouses reduce pests, making the greenhouse more sanitary and controlled overall.

 Nationwide, a new biological contaminant has emerged: hemp pollen.
 If there is an outdoor hemp grow nearby, air-born pollen will easily enter a ventilated greenhouse and pollinate a cannabis crop, causing plants to go to seed.
 Seeded cannabis is still sellable, but is no longer marketable as a product direct to the consumer.
 Here in Colorado, cannabis growers have reported seeded cannabis plants losing over half their value.
 By enclosing a greenhouse, a grower reduces the chance of exposure to hemp pollen, making the operation more financially secure.